arun-2082/Mini-Project-using-Python/README.md

 And more..

-Since this a beginner level projects, So included only limited number of commands to make the use of the assisstant
+Since this a beginner level projects, So included only limited number of commands to make the use of this assisstant.